prayash106/APEC_8601/README.md

 ![lulc_esa_seals7_ssp5_rcp85_luh2-message_bau_2040](https://github.com/prayash106/APEC_8601/assets/145133689/0014a27d-9c56-4292-aa81-d6463b2045c3)

 d)	Write a narrative description of how the different scenarios differ in terms of what classes expand/contract and where.

+Adhering to our policy definition, we see no expansion into croplands after implementing the policy change.
+For both cases of SSP and all years our original cropland area remains unchanged which is to be expected based on how we defined our policy intervention.
+Comparing between SSP1 and SSP5, we do see some changes in other classes as compared to business-as-usual scenario.
+In case of SSP1, we see rapid expansion of croplands, other natural lands, and urban areas into forest areas – with majority of increase in case of croplands.
+While on the other hand, we see similar pattern of increase in case of SSP5 but at a comparatively gradual and less aggressive rate.

 ### Component 2: